7 Tips to Stop a Dog From Getting Upset with Eye Contact from Strangers

 The guardian may also use a leash tether for the focus exercise.
 This way the dog is near the end of the leash when practicing with the guest.
 Just in case Zeus decides to lunge, the leash tether can prevent him from reaching the human.

-The key for this proceedure is to keep them short and successful.
-You want to build one positive experinece on top of another and ALWAYS end on a success or good note.
+The key for this procedure is to keep them short and successful.
+You want to build one positive experience on top of another and ALWAYS end on a success or good note.
 That is the freshest memory the dog will have so keeping that one positive and happy is key.

-Normaly I dont do muzzle training with clients unless we have worked with the dog multple times.
+Normally I don’t do muzzle training with clients unless we have worked with the dog multiple times.
 I work this way as I have seen people think a muzzle stops the problem.
-But if you dont train a dog the muzzle is a positive first, or put a dog in a muzzle then put them into stressful situations, it can mkae things worse.
+But if you don’t train a dog the muzzle is a positive first, or put a dog in a muzzle then put them into stressful situations, it can make things worse.

-But Zeus is moving soon and our BAT specialist Anna asked why I didnt go over muzzle training after the session.
-In Zeus’s case, some muzzle training would be a good idea in case he is stressed or anxious when traveling or adjusting to his new home.
+In Zeus’s case, some muzzle training would be a good idea in case he is stressed or anxious when traveling or adjusting to his new home (Zeus’ family is moving soon).

-Im hoping that as Zeus has more positive meetings with strangers and practices the exercises and techniques in this session write up, that his reactive behavior slows down and eventually stops for good.
+I’m hoping that as Zeus has more positive meetings with strangers and practices the exercises and techniques in this session write up, that his reactive behavior slows down and eventually stops for good.
+But avoiding having strangers make direct eye contact with him will also help stop him from getting better at this behavior.

-To help the guardian remember all the dog behavior tips we shared in this in home Omaha dog training session, we filmed a roadmap to success video that you can watch below.
+To help the guardian remember all the dog behavior tips we shared in this dog training session, including conquering Zeus’ dog eye contact dominance, we filmed a roadmap to success video that you can watch below.

 Categorized in: